-The Faroe Islands is a nation connected by a system of simple ferries, well used and affordable helicopter routes, incredible tunnel systems (one of which travels underneath the Atlantic Ocean itself) and by stories that bond the Faroese.
+The Faroe Islands is a nation connected by a system of simple ferries, well used and affordable helicopter routes, incredible tunnel systems (one of which travels underneath the Atlantic Ocean itself) and by stories that bond the Faroese people.
 The need to communicate between islands, villages and the large extended families is something of a Faroese way of living.
 Connecting these islands and bringing the news has historically been down to the hard work of the postal workers.
 With the adoption of the internet and the Faroese government’s desire to encourage people to spread out across their most remote islands, the postal workers have a potentially new role in reconnecting those people and places.

-This story was feature by the BBC and can be accessed here
+This story was featured by the BBC and can be accessed here

 With remote island communities shrinking more and more in some places the postal service and helicopters are servicing very small numbers, however there are also adventurous young people and families who are trying to build new lives out in the wilds.
 Before the islands were so well connected a system called Skjúts was set up in the 1860’s.
 This system involved each village appointing an agent who would coordinate men to send parcels and post from one island to another.
-Certain known postal routes over mountain ridges and along fjords are a fond part of Faroese living memory but of course no longer used.
-The need to connect and tell stories is part of the Faroese tradition and with television in the Faroese language only being broadcast officially for the first time in the early 1980’s the sharing of information in a more traditional way via stories is still remebered by an older generation.
-The postal service has been connecting not only the geography of the Faroe Islands but the idea of a people connected through complex familial ties and deep sense of place.
+Certain known postal routes over mountain ridges and along fjords are a fond part of Faroese living memory, though they’re non longer used.
+The need to connect and tell stories is part of the Faroese tradition and with television in the Faroese language only being broadcast officially for the first time in the early 1980’s the sharing of information in a more traditional way via stories is still remembered by an older generation.
+The postal service has been connecting not only the geography of the Faroe Islands but the idea of a people connected through complex familial ties and a deep sense of place.

 Jancy the postmistress of Mykines